-Chuvashia Republic population - 1,243,000 (2012); land area - 18,343 sq. km.
+The population of Chuvashia - 1,236,000 (2015), the area - 18,343 sq. km.

 More Historical Facts…

-In the late 19th - early 20th centuries, there were about 30 factories with about 6 thousand people employed.
+In the 19th century, especially after the abolition of serfdom in 1861, capitalism began to develop in Chuvashia.
+However, compared with the central regions of Russia, this process was much slower.
+In the late 19th - early 20th centuries, there were about 30 factories with about 6 thousand workers employed.
 The vast majority of the population of Chuvashia (about 96%) lived in rural areas.
-The population of Chuvashia increased from 436 thousand in 1859 to 660 thousand in 1897.
+During the period from 1859 to 1897, the population of Chuvashia increased from 436,000 to 660,000.

-June 24, 1920, Chuvash Autonomous Region was established, and April 21, 1925, it was transformed into Chuvash Autonomous Republic.
-In June 1925, Alatyr city also became the part of the Republic.
-In 1929-1936, the region was the part of Nizhny Novgorod (from 1932 - Gorky) krai.
+June 24, 1920, Chuvash Autonomous Region was established.
+April 21, 1925, it was transformed into Chuvash Autonomous Republic.
+In June 1925, the town of Alatyr became part of the republic.
+In 1929-1936, the region was part of Nizhny Novgorod (from 1932 - Gorky) krai.